Lionel Messi Fast Facts - KTVZ

 July 28, 2014 – A judge rules that the tax fraud case against Messi and his father will proceed, despite the Spanish state prosecutor’s June request that the charges against Messi be dropped.

-November 22, 2014 – Messi scores a hat-trick (three goals during a game) to become the Spanish league’s all-time leading goalscorer with 253 goals, surpassing Telmo Zarra’s previous record of 251 goals.
+November 22, 2014 – Messi scores a hat-trick to become the Spanish league’s all-time leading goalscorer with 253 goals, surpassing Telmo Zarra’s previous record of 251 goals.

 October 8, 2015 – A Spanish court rules that Messi and his father will stand trial for tax fraud charges.